-Productive Laboratory Justification: ⊠ New Equipment/Software ⊠ New Production Procedures □ Certification Standards 0-60 PL Hours per-trainee Occupations Receiving PL Training: Engineering/Technology Staff, Quality Assurance Staff, Supply Chain Staff, Sales/Marketing Staff, and Corporate Support Staff The PL instructor must be dedicated to t raining, at a ratio of 1:2.
-Ratio Higher than 1:1 Production (and/or production process) requires no more tha a two-person team of workers.
+Productive Laboratory Justification: ⊠ New Equipment/Software ⊠ New Production Procedures □ Certification Standards 0-60 PL Hours per-trainee Occupations Receiving PL Training: Engineering/Technology Staff, Quality Assurance Staff, Supply Chain Staff, Sales/Marketing Staff, and Corporate Support Staff The PL instructor must be dedicated to t dicated to training, at a ratio of 1:2.
+Ratio Higher than 1:1 Production (and/or production process) requires no more than a two-person team of workers.